 The company’s emphasis was on 1) user convenience/ease of use, 2) user involvement and 3) user acceptance.

-That meant the simultaneous development of cycles per second or CS (for speed and performance) and web (for convenience), a user interface and menu reflecting the needs of business users, the integration/leveraging of other information systems including ERP, I-deas, Mentor and a systematic approach to drawings considering mass production.
+That meant the simultaneous development of cycles per second or CS (for speed and performance) and web (for convenience), a user interface and menu reflecting the needs of business users, the integration/leveraging of other information systems including enterprise resource planning (ERP), I-deas™ software and a systematic approach to drawings considering mass production.
 It also meant user needs should be reflected through the users’ ongoing involvement in system selection and implementation stages, with the pulse of the user community continuously manifested through ongoing change management requirements, especially relative to process compliance and capability maturity model integration (CMMI) quality audit activities.

-LIG Nex1 selected the Teamcenter digital lifecycle management solution from Siemens PLM Software because it best met its needs – both short- and long-term, especially relative to delivering its vision.
-LIG Nex1 was particularly impressed with the “new ideas” that Siemens brought to the table and technology that allowed integrating all information related to products that can occur during the product lifecycle into one system.
+LIG Nex1 selected the Teamcenter® software from Siemens PLM Software because it best met its needs – both short- and long-term, especially relative to delivering its vision.
+LIG Nex1 was particularly impressed with the “new ideas” that Siemens PLM Software brought to the table and technology that allowed integrating all information related to products that can occur during the product lifecycle into one system.
 Teamcenter enabled tight management of the development history and sharing real time data by linking development and production.
 Such capabilities generated opportunity and the company intended to fully leverage the technology to further advance its product portfolio in terms of quality, value and uniqueness.

 After carefully considering the characteristics of its R&D needs, the company instituted implementation stages in order to establish a reliable, productive environment from the start.
 In the initial stage, the company used Teamcenter to build an R&D user-oriented environment designed to enable system expansion and to link with existing systems while taking production into consideration.